What Is a Throat Swab Culture?

 mouth are signs of infections.
 These signs don’t indicate whether the infection

 is viral or bacterial, so a throat swab is necessary.
 Strep throat is very

 contagious, so it’s important that it is caught early.

 How Can I Prepare for a Throat Swab Culture?

-If your child is undergoing the examination, you should ask him or her to remain still and you may need to help gently restrain him or her.
+If your child is undergoing the examination, you should ask them

 How Is a Throat Swab Culture Performed?